 complete -cf sudo

 From Fedora 11 onwards, both /sbin and /usr/sbin are in the user’s path by default.

-Update 2: Version 8.24 of dd (from coreutils) supports native dd progress with the status=progress option (thanks to R for letting me know).
+Update 2: Version 8.24 of dd (from coreutils) supports checking the status of dd with the status=progress option (thanks to R for letting me know).

 [17:41 chris ~]$ dd if=/dev/zero of=/tmp/file conv=noerror status=progress